georgewatson/deoxyribose/README.md

 bacterial genome).
 Any amount of information can be placed before the first start codon, and if no stop codon is found, execution will loop around to the very beginning.
-Clever use of frameshifts and degeneracy can allow some very fun and exciting things.
+Clever use of the frameshifts this can lead to, combined with the degeneracy of the codon–amino acid correspondence, can allow some very fun and exciting things.

 ## Amino acids (operators)